 Feeder pipeline systems gather petroleum products from producing fields and facilities for transport to regional centres for storage, fractionation, refining and connection to larger pipelines.
 From these centres, petroleum products are further transported by export pipeline systems either to domestic markets in western or eastern Canada or to markets in the northern United States for end-use, or used as feedstock in refineries or the petrochemical industry.
-The major operational centre for the Canadian oil and natural gas industry is the Edmonton and Fort Saskatchewan area of Alberta, which is both the largest crude oil refining area in western Canada and a major fractionation and market hub area for NGL and related products.
+The major operational centre for the Canadian oil and natural gas industry is the Edmonton and Fort Saskatchewan area of Alberta, which is both the largest crude oil refining area in Western Canada and a major fractionation and market hub area for NGL and related products.
 In addition, the Edmonton and Fort Saskatchewan area is the hub of the Alberta feeder pipeline network and the starting point of the large Canadian export pipelines.

-All of Pembina's pipelines are feeder pipeline systems that collectively transported approximately 1,149,000 bpd of petroleum products in 2010.
+All of Pembina's pipelines are feeder pipeline systems that collectively transported approximately 782 Mbpd of petroleum products in 2011.
 These pipelines primarily transport product from established production fields in their respective service areas, the Syncrude Project or the Horizon Project, into the refining and export pipeline centres at Edmonton and Fort Saskatchewan.
 Upon delivery, the products can be used by local refineries and fractionators or may be transported to markets in western and eastern Canada and the northern United States through export pipelines.
 The Cheecham Lateral transports SCO from an existing pump station on the Syncrude Pipeline to a terminalling facility located near Cheecham, Alberta, where it is then used as diluent for oil sands projects in the area.
+The Nipisi Pipeline and Mitsue Pipeline also came on-stream in 2011, which provide transportation for operators in the Pelican Lake and Peace River heavy oil regions of Alberta.

-Feeder pipeline gathering systems generally experience reduced volumes during the spring months as a result of weight restrictions on roads and producers conducting maintenance on their batteries and gas plant turnarounds.
+Feeder pipeline gathering systems generally experience reduced volumes during the spring months as a result of weight restrictions on roads, producers conducting maintenance on their batteries and gas plant turnarounds.
 The magnitude and duration of road weight restrictions are dependent upon spring weather conditions.
 Many battery operators also perform maintenance work on production facilities during the spring months.
 Road restrictions and battery maintenance can also impact gathering pipeline receipts during the fall months, although the impact on throughput is generally less pronounced than during the spring months.